 Providing for Disabilities

-The information included here has been prepared for parishes by the Diocesan Committee on Accessibility for People with Disabilities.
+The information included here was prepared for parishes by the Diocesan Committee on Accessibility for People with Disabilities.
 It explains what will enable people with disabilities to participate fully in your community.
 Read through the Frequently Asked Questions, (FAQs) to learn about the special needs of people with disabilities.
 Some accommodations (such as an accessible bathroom or elevator) are costly, but many (such as higher wattage light bulbs or large-print bulletins) have a minimal price tag.
 Tap the list of Resources available to parishes for information, advice and mentoring.

 For low cost or no-cost ways to make your parish more accessible, please click here.